ahmedsam007/NanoJet/README.md

 - You can use the helper script `Tools/release-notarize.sh` (see header in the file for usage)
 - Or manually:
   - Sign the .app with your Developer ID Application certificate
-  - Zip the app: `ditto -c -k --keepParent IDMMacApp.app IDMMacApp.zip`
+  - Zip the app: `ditto -c -k --keepParent NanoJetApp.app NanoJetApp.zip`
-  - Notarize: `xcrun notarytool submit IDMMacApp.zip --keychain-profile AC_PROFILE --wait`
+  - Notarize: `xcrun notarytool submit NanoJetApp.zip --keychain-profile AC_PROFILE --wait`
-  - Staple: `xcrun stapler staple IDMMacApp.app`
+  - Staple: `xcrun stapler staple NanoJetApp.app`

 3) Publish
-- Upload the stapled `IDMMacApp.zip` to your website
+- Upload the stapled `NanoJetApp.zip` to your website
 - Provide SHA-256 checksum alongside the download

 Note: For best UX, consider shipping a `.dmg` with a drag-to-Applications window.
 The script can generate both `.zip` and `.dmg`.

 ## Automatic Updates (Sparkle 2)

-IDMMac includes Sparkle 2 for secure automatic updates:
+NanoJet includes Sparkle 2 for secure automatic updates:
 - HTTPS update feed checking
 - EdDSA signature verification
 - One-click updates for users